 sometimes include a version where students watch each other write, often with students calling out suggestions which are chalked up on the blackboard for those writing to use as inspiration.

-In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "gentlemen in distress."
+In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "tactile emphasis."

 I invite people to suggest characters, settings, and other things relating to that theme.
 Then I use those prompts as inspiration for writing poems.
 Cyberfunded Creativity

 I'm practicing cyberfunded creativity.
 If you enjoy what I'm doing and want to see more of it, please feed the Bard.
 The following options are currently available: